 In this section, we provide high level information about the Vocabularies data model that is necessary to fully understand the specification details given in Section 3.

-There are three vocabulary-related UML data types defined in the Common data model [STIXCOM], and together they provide a content creator with four choices for defining content, listed below in order of formality.
+There are three vocabulary-related UML data types defined in the STIX v1.2 Common data model [STIXCOM], and together they provide a content creator with four choices for defining content, listed below in order of formality.

 Leverage a formally defined default vocabulary extended from the stixCommon:ControlledVocabularyStringType data type.
 STIX v1.2 defines a collection of default vocabularies and associated enumerations that are based on input from the STIX community; however, not all vocabulary properties have an assigned formally defined default vocabulary.